Black Politics After Obama

 Panel #2 (3:15 - 4:45 p.m.): Black Politics: The View from the Grassroots

-This panel will feature the voices of black Democratic, Republic and Progressive activists from metro Atlanta, who will discuss partisan recruiting efforts, policy platforms, and the impact of Black Lives Matter on black politics.
+This panel features the voices of black Democratic, Republic and Progressive activists from metro Atlanta, who discuss partisan recruiting efforts, policy platforms, and the impact of Black Lives Matter on black politics.

 - Janelle Jones, Republican activist, Interim Chairman, Georgia Black Republican Council

 - Leslie Small, Democratic activist, Outreach Coordinator for Rep. John Lewis

 Panel #3 (7 - 8:30 p.m.): The Future of Black Officeholding

 This panel features Democratic and Republican elected officials who discuss their role in black politics, including how they choose which issues to prioritize, how they interact with constituents, and how they address issues of concern to black voters.

 - Rep. Stacey Abrams, House Minority Leader for the Georgia General Assembly